codyro/alesco-poc/rfcs/0000-template.md

 ## Benefits to AlmaLinux

-Explain what benefits the proposal brings to AlmaLinux and the surrounding ecosystem.
+Explain what benefits the proposal brings to AlmaLinux (community support, marketing opportunities, etc.).

 ## Unresolved Questions